moealemam/Arabic-SRT-Fixer/README.md

 1. Launch `ArabicSrtFixer.exe`

-2. Click **Open** and select your `.srt` file or drag and drop it onto the input field
+2. Click **Open** and select your `.srt` file/s or drag and drop one/multiple onto the input field

 3. Specify the output path if needed

 4. Click **Process**

-The application will process the file and display a confirmation once complete.
+The application will process the file/s and display a confirmation once complete.
 You can then load the fixed subtitle in your media player.

 ## Building from Source